-- 1. Reaffirms that there is a need for ongoing and further internationally coordinated research on the impact of underwater noise in order to provide adequate protection to cetaceans; - 2.
-Invites the ACCOBAMS Parties to take into consideration the following documents in their future work to implement the Guidelines to Address the Impact of Anthropogenic Noise on Cetaceans in the ACCOBAMS Area: - MOP8/2022/Inf43: Second Noise Hotspots Report: updated overview of the noise hotspots in the ACCOBAMS area; - MOP8/2022/Inf44: Methodological Guide v3.1 "Guidance on underwater noise mitigation measures"; - 3.
-Requests the ACCOBAMS Parties to avoid the introduction of potentially harmful impulsive noise, such as noise produced by airguns, sparkers, active sonars, within areas of importance for cetaceans, like Pelagos Sanctuary, Marine Protected Areas (MPAs) and Important Marine Mammal Areas (IMMAs); - 4.
-Asks the Secretariat, in conjunction with the Scientific Committee, to: - (a) remind the relevant stakeholders to implement Annex 1 "Action Plan resulting from the ACCOBAMS Workshop on sonars and cetacean interactions" of Resolution 7.13 on Anthropogenic Underwater Noise and approach the ASCOBANS Secretariat to explore the potential for joint outreach efforts to national navies and NATO to mitigate noise from military activities; - (b) develop joint projects and initiatives for simulating mitigation measures, such as speed reduction, and related benefits, with the aim of reducing the impact of noise on cetacean habitats;
+- 1. Reaffirms that there is a need for ongoing and further internationally coordinated efforts, including research addressing the impact of underwater noise in order to provide adequate protection to cetaceans; - 2.
+Invites the Parties to take into consideration the following documents in their future work to implement the Guidelines to Address the Impact of Anthropogenic Noise on Cetaceans in the ACCOBAMS Area: - MOP8/2022/Inf43: Second Noise Hotspots Report: updated overview of the noise hotspots in the ACCOBAMS Area; - MOP8/2022/Inf44: Methodological Guide v3.1 "Guidance on underwater noise mitigation measures";